( Este documento también está disponible en español )

 I was told to use silicone oil instead of silicone rubber to penetrate into the laminations and stop the vibrations on the flyback transformer.

 The external transformers (near to where you plug the power cable) also make a low hum, even when the display is off.
 But it's very low, and can't be heard when you switch it on and the drilling noise starts.

 Until here my story with noisy displays.
 The reason for why they spoil is still unknown to me.

 Since I can only imagine some causes, I suggest these ones:

 My wiring system is too old: when it was built, all devices were connected to the same circuit.
 Later another branch circuit was added to connect high-wattage appliances (like stoves) separately from the delicate ones.
-The law (REBT) states that you must have five branch circuits, not two.
-That's why my electrical panel is now so strange...
-Furthermore, I think it's not suited for the type of installation I have; it was used just because since it was the only panel who fitted (I think so).
+The local law (REBT) states that you must have five branch circuits, not two; the reason seems to be to provide a minimum of available power (rather than to solve any other problem).
+My old electrical panel is strange… I think it shows the 2 branches, one of which has a three-phase switch.

 Maybe mixing high-wattage devices with weak ones might cause interferences between them, particularly in the moment when they are switched on or off.
 I have tested the severity of the situation with a voltmeter: when, in the opposite corner of my home, I switch on a stove (1.600 W), voltage comes down from 227 to 220 V in an outlet of my room.